moa-digitalagency/PhramaGA/docs/ADMIN_GUIDE.md

 1. Go to "Suggestions" section
 2. Read the message and category
-3. Click "Répondre" to provide a response
+3. Click "Repondre" to provide a response
 4. Or click "Archiver" to archive without response

 ### New Pharmacy Proposals